nicholaiTukanov/nicholaiTukanov.github.io/_pages/home.md

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 # **Nicholai Tukanov**

-Hi!
-I am currently a graduate student at Carnegie Mellon University.
-I am advised by [Tze Meng Low](http://users.ece.cmu.edu/~lowt/).
+Hello 😄 I am a Software Engineer at NVIDIA.
 My focus is in high performance computing.

-I like to hike, play video games, and hang out with my cats :relaxed:.
+Outside of work, I love to hike, play video games, and hang out with my fiance and cats :relaxed:.

 <img style="float: right;"  src="../assets/img/cats.jpg" alt="cats" width="400"/>